 In 2002, when her beloved vizsla died at the relatively young age of nine, Bender found that the only way to ease her pain was by making some deeply personal gesture of gratitude.
 Having no previous knowledge of wood-burning, she bought a hobby-shop wood-burner, and using a photograph as a guide, set out to burn her dog’s portrait on a cherry wood urn.
 It was then that Bender found her life’s calling.

-Bender’s passion for pyrography is matched by her accurate and artful portrayal of her animal subjects.
-The natural world is her source of continued inspiration.
-She frequents Colorado’s high country and forests for inspiration in pursuit of observing and gathering wildlife reference for her work.
-She then thoughtfully composes each work into a scene that speaks to her heart.
+Residing in Colorado, Bender's passion for pyrography is matched by her accurate and artful portrayal of her animal subjects.
+The Western natural world is her source of continued inspiration.
+She frequents Colorado's high country and prairies for inspiration, and is always keyed into that rare moment when animals display a particular look or behavior that makes her heart race.

 The Art of Pyrography